suderio/fun/README.md

 ### Assignments

 A variable is assigned using `:`.
 The left-hand side is the identifier, and the right-hand side is an expression.
+An assignment is also an expression that returns its right-hand side value.

 ```fun
 name : "John Doe";